CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 To make this function reusable for any number, we need to handle inputs.
 We do this using a **parameter**.

 {{<note type="definition" title="Definition: parameter">}}
-A parameter is a special kind of variable that enables us to reference the input(s) to a function.
+A parameter is a special kind of variable whose value is defined by the caller.
 {{</note>}}

+`num` is still a variable - but as a **parameter** we don't assign `num` a value inside the function's body.
+We pass an input to the function, and the value of that input is assigned to the `num` parameter when the function is called.
+This happens automatically.

 We can add a parameter `num` to our function: